Next generation in situ extraction

 Much like a microwave oven, this process directly heats the water in the reservoir which in turn heats and refluxes the solvent in situ.

-To advance the EASE (Solvent+ EM) technology, we have done extensive work over the past six years through the Enhanced Solvent Extraction Incorporating Electromagnetic Heating (ESEIEH®) field pilot at our Dover site.
+To advance the electromagnetically assisted solvent extraction, or EASE (Solvent+ EM), technology, we have done extensive work over the past six years through the Enhanced Solvent Extraction Incorporating Electromagnetic Heating (ESEIEH®) field pilot at our Dover site.

-This field pilot is a project that has been supported by a consortium of partners.
-In addition, Alberta Innovates has agreed to support the pilot with a $1.5 million dollar contribution.
+This field pilot is a project that has been supported by a consortium of partners as well as $1.5 million contribution from Alberta Innovates to support the pilot.

 ESEIEH® uses wells configured in horizontal pairs much like a SAGD operation.
-With the ESEIEH® process, steam is replaced by electromagnetic heating and solvent.
+With this process, steam is replaced by electromagnetic heating and solvent.

 In Situ Demonstration Facility

-The In Situ Demonstration Facility (ISDF) will be a place where we can optimize and test our Solvent+ technologies.
-This facility will be flexible in its design enabling Suncor to pilot and test multiple heating options.
+The In Situ Demonstration Facility (ISDF) will be a place where we can optimize and, test our Solvent+ technologies.
+This facility will be flexible in its design enabling Suncor to pilot and test multiple heating options with first production scheduled for 2026.

 While Suncor is pursuing solvent-dominated recovery technologies for future growth, steam is the driving recovery mechanism for our existing operations and near-term growth opportunities.